Riyas-Noushad/C3-Customer-portal/doc/users.md

 ### Add User
 You can use this to add new user to your Office365 tenant.
 * Click on **Add New User** button in the customer listing view.
-* Enter the details on the required fields as shown in screenshot attached.
+* Enter the details on the required fields.
 * select the usage location from the droapdown.
 * Click on **SUBMIT**.
 * Newly added user will be visible under **Users** section.